gbonilla18/segex/INSTALL.md

 ### Copy files
+You can either copy all files to the appropriate directories or you can set up soft links.
 If you choose to create soft links instead, add `FollowSymLinks` directive to the Apache configuration file (either local `.htaccess` or the top-level `httpd.conf` depending on your setup) for both CGI_ROOT and DOCUMENTS_ROOT directories.
-Note: this assumes you have downloaded [YUI 2](http://developer.yahoo.com/yui/2/) to `~/tarballs/yui.tgz`.

-	# CGI_ROOT
+Copy files to CGI_ROOT:

 	# /cgi-bin/segex
 	cd /var/www/cgi-bin
 	sudo cp -R ~/segex/cgi-bin segex
 	sudo cp ~/segex/segex.conf.sample segex/segex.conf

-	# DOCUMENTS_ROOT
+Copy files to DOCUMENTS_ROOT (note: this assumes you have downloaded [YUI 2](http://developer.yahoo.com/yui/2/) to `~/tarballs/yui.tgz`):

 	# /yui
 	cd /var/www/